lightning-core/lightning/communications/high/AmikoPay_LinkCreateDestroy.md

 ###Deposit
 Attributes:
-* 'ID': string.
-The name of the link on Bob's node
 * 'channelIndex': number.
 The index of the to-be-created channel (starting counting at zero).
 This must be equal to the number of channels that was already present in the link before this new channel is added.